 - Math and Science submissions will be judged on the clarity of expression, the quality of research, and, where appropriate, fidelity to scientific method.

-The Writing Center would like to thank all those students who entered our 2014-15 writing contest, also sponsored by the Student Government Association.
+The Writing Center would like to thank all those students who entered our 2015-16 writing contest, also sponsored by the Student Government Association.
 We are pleased to announce $50 awards to the following students.
-Click on the highlighted names to read their works:
+Click on the highlighted titles to read their works: